 Where your website homepage is built to fulfil a whole bunch of goals—explaining what your business does and selling your products (among a dozen other things)—event landing pages have the sole purpose of marketing your event.

 “A caveman should be able to glance at it and immediately grunt back what you offer.”

 — Donald Miller, CEO of marketing company StoryBrand

 This specificity makes them powerful tools for conversions.
 When a visitor “lands” on the page (hence the name), usually from an ad or social media post, it’s up to this page to encourage them to go from interested visitors to event attendees.

-There’s a certain anatomy to all the best landing pages.
+There is an anatomy to all the best landing pages.
 While it’s easy to get bogged down in the specifics, there are two main things you need to concentrate on:

-This is a super simple landing page layout.
-But guess what?
-It works.
 The best event landing pages don’t reinvent the wheel—they’re simple, targeted to the event and its audience, and punctuated by one big, shiny call-to-action (CTA).

 Landing pages are split into two sections, above and below the fold.
-These are newspaper terms, but we use them when talking about webpages to refer to content you can see before and after you scroll.
+These are newspaper terms, but we use them when talking about web pages to refer to content you can see before and after you scroll.

 Try to keep above the fold clean, engaging and limited to a short summary.
 Below the fold is the place to add further details and descriptions, as well as FAQs, sponsors or other information you think might be handy for potential attendees.